don1138/OpenColorIO-Configs-slimmed/README.md

 ## Installation

-Download these files, and replace the existing **colormanagement** folder *(save a backup copy!)* inside the Blender App Bundle with the one provided.
+Download these files, and replace the existing **colormanagement** folder *(save a backup copy!)* inside the Blender app bundle with the one provided.
 For detailed instructions, watch the **Setup ACES in Blender** video linked below.

 ## Backstory